Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Our sample of filament galaxies

+In Fig.~\ref{fig:30m_spectrum} we report the IRAM-30m spectra and the Gaussian fits for the CO lines for all{ 147 sources that we detected securely or tentatively with our campaign in at least one CO line}, including six out of the seven sources considered separately.
+We smoothed the spectra according to the { full width at half maximum (FWHM)} of the detected signal.
 In Table~\ref{tab:CO_properties_IRAM30m} we report the results of our IRAM-30m observations for the 163 sources of our main sample.
-At the bottom of the Table we also report the results for the 7 sources that have been removed {\it a posteriori} from the main sample.
-Upper limits at $3\sigma$ are also reported, together with secure and tentative (SNR$\lesssim$3) detections, which are distinguished in the Table.
+At the bottom of the table we also report the results for the 7 sources that were removed {a posteriori} from the main sample.
+Upper limits at $3\sigma$ are also reported, together with secure and tentative { (S/N$<$3) } detections, which are distinguished in the table.

-By considering CO(1$\rightarrow$0) or CO(2$\rightarrow$1) out of the 163 sources in our sample we have securely detected 137 galaxies (i.e., 84$\%$), for 5 sources (UGC~05020, PGC~035472, IC~4263, UGC~09556, and UGC~10968) we have found tentative detections in CO, while for 21 galaxies we set 3$\sigma$ upper limits.
-In Fig.~\ref{fig:30m_spectrum} we report the IRAM-30m spectra and the Gaussian fits for the CO lines for all 148 sources, including six out of the seven sources considered separately, with tentative or secure detections.

 In Fig.~\ref{fig:histo_FWHM_CO_HI} we report the FWHM distribution for the sources detected with our IRAM-30m campaign.
-It shows that the large majority of FWHM are below 300~km/s, and therefore this value used for upper limits is very conservative.
-In Table~\ref{tab:CO_properties_literature} we summarize the molecular gas properties for the subsample of 82 sources with CO observations from the literature.
+The figure { shows} that the large majority of FWHMs are below 300~km/s, and therefore this value used { to estimates the upper limits} is very conservative.